ansible-collections/ibm_zos_core/docs/source/modules/zos_data_set.rst

 volumes
-  If cataloging a data set, :emphasis:`volumes` specifies the name of the volume(s) where the data set is located.
+  If cataloging a data set, *volumes* specifies the name of the volume(s) where the data set is located.

-  If creating a data set, :emphasis:`volumes` specifies the volume(s) where the data set should be created.
+  If creating a data set, *volumes* specifies the volume(s) where the data set should be created.

-  If :emphasis:`volumes` is provided when :emphasis:`state=present`\ , and the data set is not found in the catalog, \ `zos\_data\_set <./zos_data_set.html>`__ will check the volume table of contents to see if the data set exists.
+  If *volumes* is provided when *state=present*, and the data set is not found in the catalog, `zos_data_set <./zos_data_set.html>`_ will check the volume table of contents to see if the data set exists.
 If the data set does exist, it will be cataloged.

-  If :emphasis:`volumes` is provided when :emphasis:`state=absent` and the data set is not found in the catalog, \ `zos\_data\_set <./zos_data_set.html>`__ will check the volume table of contents to see if the data set exists.
+  If *volumes* is provided when *state=absent* and the data set is not found in the catalog, `zos_data_set <./zos_data_set.html>`_ will check the volume table of contents to see if the data set exists.
 If the data set does exist, it will be cataloged and promptly removed from the system.

-  :emphasis:`volumes` is required when :emphasis:`state=cataloged`.
+  *volumes* is required when *state=cataloged*.

   Accepts a string when using a single volume and a list of strings when using multiple.